Skip to the main content.

 Artificial Intelligence (AI) adoption rate is a rapidly evolving and similarly the Cyber security risks for organizations

 Artificial Intelligence can optimize organizational operations and service or product offerings to meet emerging transformation requirements and maintain competitiveness.
-In order for organizations to deploy trustworthy artificial intelligence systems, they must identify and mitigate risks to prevent unintended consequences through sound security practices and verification, both infrastructural and AI/ML design implementations.
+In order for organizations to deploy trustworthy artificial intelligence systems that align with regulatory requirements, they must identify and mitigate risks to prevent unintended consequences through sound risk management, security practices and verification, both infrastructural and AI/ML design implementations.
 Impacts of artificial intelligence are highly volatile, and the benefits and liabilities should be equally considered.
-Government and industry frameworks (i.e., NIST, ISO 42001, HITRUST) provide a foundation to help manage the associated risks and threats of artificial intelligence.
+Government and industry frameworks (i.e., EU AI Act, NIST, ISO 42001, HITRUST) provide a foundation to help manage the associated risks and threats of artificial intelligence.

 However, care should be given when adopting these frameworks to ensure that organizational priorities and objectives are properly aligned, and adequate testing and verification is conducted to ensure proper implementation of the control framework and alignment with societal norms, regulatory requirements and industry standards.